 Remoting allows you to use remote invocations of POJO services, with the Space as the transport layer.
 Spring provides support for various remoting technologies.
-XAP uses the same concepts to provide remoting, using the Space as the underlying protocol.
+GigaSpaces uses the same concepts to provide remoting, using the Space as the underlying protocol.

 Some benefits of using the Space as the transport layer include:

 - High availability – the Space by its nature (based on the cluster topology) is highly available, so remote invocations get this feature automatically when using the Space as the transport layer.

 - Load-balancing – when using a Space with a partitioned cluster topology, each remote invocation is automatically directed to the appropriate partition (based on its routing handler), providing automatic load balancing.

 - Performance – remote invocations are represented in fast internal OpenSpaces objects, providing fast serialization and transport over the net.

 - Asynchronous execution – by its nature, remoting support is asynchronous, allowing for much higher throughput of remote invocations.
 OpenSpaces allows you to use asynchronous execution using Futures, and also provides synchronous support (built on top of it).

 The OpenSpaces API supports two types of remoting, distinguished by the underlying implementation used to send the remote call.
 The first is called Executor-Based Remoting, and the second is called Event-Driven Remoting.

 Choosing the Correct Remoting Mechanism

 This section explains when you should choose to use each of the remoting implementations.
 As far as the calling code is concerned, the choice between the implementations is transparent and requires only configuration changes.